-SMSC is embedded into the educational curriculum through the following ways (although not an exhaustive list):
+SMSC is embedded into the education and care curriculum through the following ways (although not an exhaustive list):

-- A strong and effective PSHCE curriculum, providing opportunities to explore a wide range of SMSC topics. - A curriculum that celebrates diversity eg. Food Technology exploring a range of cultures. - Assemblies that focus on different aspects of SMSC.

-- A social cafe, providing opportunities to explore different relationships and experiences - Opportunities to support and engage with the local community, providing opportunity to develop a students' moral compass.
+- A strong and effective PSHCE curriculum, providing opportunities to explore a wide range of SMSC topics. - A curriculum that celebrates diversity eg. Food Technology exploring a range of cultures. - Assemblies that focus on different cultures, traditions and religions. - A religion day, that teaches students about a range of religions. - A personal development afternoon, providing opportunity for students to socialise. - Opportunities to support the local community, providing opportunity to develop a students' moral compass. - Cook nights, in the residential homes, explores foods from different cultures.